mikeshultz/solidbyte/docs/deployment.rst

 **NOTE**: Using :code:`Contract.deployed()` is not required.
 It's there to help.
 Feel free not to use it.

-SolidByte expects all deploy functions to return True upon success.
+Solidbyte expects all deploy functions to return True upon success.

 =================
 Linking Libraries